Keeping Medical Records Private

 Who can see my medical records?

-Generally, Florida law does not allow your medical records to be seen by anyone except your legal guardian,but, because you are in DCF custody, the court issues orders for other parties in the case to obtain your medical records.
-This means the GAL, case manager, your attorney if you have one, and the judge are able to see your medical records.
+Generally, Florida law does not allow your medical records to be seen by anyone except your legal guardian.
+However, because you are in DCF custody, the court issues orders that allow other parties in the case to obtain your medical records.
+This means the GAL, case manager, your attorney (if you have one), and the judge are able to see your medical records.

 Can my doctor tell anyone what we talk about?

-Most of what you talk about with your doctor is confidential, meaning it is not told to anyone.
-Your doctor is not allowed to tell anything that you say during your visit, unless you provide written permission for them to tell.
-You may have provided written permission during your first visit.
-If you are unsure if you have provided this permission, you can ask your doctor before telling them information you do not want shared with anyone else.
-If you report that you are being abused or neglected, doctors must report this.
+Most of what you talk about with your doctor is confidential, meaning it is not shared with others.
+Your doctor is not allowed to tell anyone what you say during your visit, unless you provide written permission.
+You may have signed this permission form during your first visit.
+If you are unsure whether you did, you can ask your doctor before sharing anything you want to keep private.
+If you report abuse or neglect, doctors are required to report this.
 Also, some information may be shared with parties on the case because they have a court order to see your medical records.

 A picture of an adorable blue cartoon pit bull named Scrappy.